Travel the World with a TESOL

 - Individual assignments

-This course is validated by Trinity College and covers all 5 units of the Trinity Cert TESOL qualification:
+This course is validated by Trinity College and above all covers all 5 units of the Trinity Cert TESOL qualification:

 Unit 1: Teaching Skills

-- Classroom teaching practice will be assessed by your course tutors.
+- Live teaching practice assessed by course tutors.

 - Observation of experienced teachers.